Labocine Monthly Issues

 Scene Submission Portal

-If you're not yet a Labocine member, you'll need to sign up with your email to submit work.
-This allows us to ensure visibility and connection within our community of curators, contributors, and audiences.
+If you're not yet a Labocine member, you'll need to sign up with your email to submit work and we recommend you complete your Habitat profie (via Your Account).
+This allows us to connect you to our wider community of curators, contributors, and audiences.

 Any questions about submissions, reach out to sciencenewwwave@labocine.com